idanarye/vim-vebugger/README.md

 Vebugger is built under the following assumptions:

- * While command line debuggers share enough in common to make the creation of such a framework as Vebugger possible, the differences between them are too great to be expressed with regular expression.
+ * While command line debuggers share enough in common to make the creation of a framework such as Vebugger possible, the differences between them are too great to be expressed with regular expression.
 To support them all at least some code has to be written.
- * Unlike IDE users, Vim users tend to understand the tools the operate behind the scenes.
+ * Unlike IDE users, Vim users tend to understand the tools that operate behind the scenes.
 While Vebugger automates the common features, it allows you to "open the hood" and interact with the debugger's shell directly so you could utilize the full power of your debugger.